tomdalling/old-tomdalling.com/resources/blog-posts/2013-02-08_05-model-assets-and-instances.markdown

 }
 ```

-For each of the five instances, we set the asset to `&amp;gWoodenCrate`, then
+For each of the five instances, we set the asset to `&gWoodenCrate`, then
 set the transformation matrix to something unique, then append the instance to
 the `gInstances` list.